jraska/Dagger-Codelab/README.md

 ## Task 1: Make DaggerAppComponent overridable
 One way how to tweak things within instrumented tests is to do this within the application object.
 We can see within `TestRunner`, that we will create instance of `TestDaggerApp` instead of only `DaggerApp` within tests.

-To be able to override the `AppComponent` we need to extract its instance creation into separate `open` method.
+To enable overriding of the `AppComponent`, we need to extract its instance creation into separate `open` method.

 ```
 // DaggerApp.kt